 The immortal love between Krishna and Radha has been told and televised to us since childhood.
 The innocent lovers were made to part as Krishna had the greater part to play elsewhere.
-Never has there been any documentation of them meeting again though Krishna is said to have married eight princesses (Ashtavarya).
+Never has there been any documentation of them meeting again though Krishna is said to have married eight princesses (Ashtavarya)?

-Rukmini is the first and widely known among eight wives, and yet Radha Krishna is more famous and is worshipped throughout the World.
+Rukmini is the first and widely known among the eight wives, and yet Radha Krishna is more famous and is worshipped throughout the World.
 Why is that?

 Rukmini (Rukmani)